Post-Operative Instructions

 Rinsing

 After 24 hours, it is OK to gently rinse your mouth with warm salt water.
 You can also brush your teeth.
-Avoid brushing over the extraction sites for the first 3 days.
-Gentle rinsing is important after each meal to keep food particles out of the extraction sites.
+Avoid brushing over the surgical sites for the first 3 days.
+Gentle rinsing is important after each meal to keep food particles out of the surgical sites.

 Diet